JohnDecebal/UNDR/README.md

 ## Bill of Materials

-For a detailed list of all required components, please refer to the [Bill of Materials](link-to-bom-file.md).
+For a detailed list of all required components, please refer to the BOM file.

 Key components include:
 - NEMA 17 Stepper Motors